duracell80/RTLUtils/Readme.md

-# SDR Radio Tool Collection for Raspberry Pi
+# FM Radio on Raspberry Pi
 These tools require an RTL chipset based DVB-T dongle and strong radio signals.
 There are a bunch of scripts to listen to FM directly using the sox play command ... or as an IP feed from the IP address of the Raspberry Pi.

 [Required Hardware DVB-T Stick](https://www.amazon.com/dp/B01B4L48QU/ref=sspa_dk_hqp_detail_aax_0?psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExTkU4VUY2UjRVU1kyJmVuY3J5cHRlZElkPUEwODk1ODU0OUEyTTJOMlFUMDlDJmVuY3J5cHRlZEFkSWQ9QTAwODg2NzIxWkdBOTA1RElNMktIJndpZGdldE5hbWU9c3BfaHFwX3NoYXJlZCZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=)